What is MCubed?

 In 2012, MCubed launched its inaugural cycle, with generous funding from the U-M Provost’s Office, Rackham Graduate School, all U-M schools/colleges, and faculty collaborators.
 A total of 222 “cubes” (teams of 3 faculty partners from at least two units) formed and were each awarded $60,000 to conduct multidisciplinary research and scholarship.
 This cycle closed on December 31, 2014.
-To view cubes from MCubed 1.0, go to Find Projects and use the "Filter Projects" box, selecting "Internal" under Type.
-Hit search.
+To view cubes from MCubed 1.0, go to Find Projects and use the "Search Options" box on the right.
+Faculty who participated in MCubed 1.0 cubes are urged to showcase their achievements by entering them from the project page.

 Read press release, "MCubed Research-funding Experiment Renewed for Two Years," for outcomes from MCubed 1.0 and plans for MCubed 2.0.

 The MCubed Diamond Program provides an unprecedented opportunity for donors to invest in research projects that align exactly with their interests, from global health to education, and sustainability to social justice.
 Funders set the parameters for each project, interact with the University of Michigan to identify faculty experts to lead their project, and receive compelling updates about the work of the team through the MCubed website.